Mark Zuckerberg revealed his true nature in 2004 with this quote,

 Updated and confirmed in 2021.
 There was no traction.
 A small group of people foisted this onto the public using their media power.

 These manipulations are plays upon the hubris of "useful idiots".
-Hubris is the most dangerous of the seven deadly sins because it often masquerades as a virtue instead of a vice.
+Hubris is the deadliest sin because it usually masquerades as a virtue.